Fulger19/Proiect-examen-testare-manuala_SQL/README.md

 ### 1.2 Test Monitoring and Control

+It will be done by generating periodic reports that reflect the current status of the test.

 ### 1.3 Test Analysis

+The testing process will be executed based on the above requirements for the database with the students.

 ### 1.4 Test Design

 ### 1.5 Test Implementation

 ### 1.6 Test Execution

 ### 1.7 Test Completion